MarkDing/IoT-Developer-Boot-Camp-Wiki/common/The-US-Smart-Speaker-Ecosystem-Investigation.md

 Details please reference Figure 1.1 and documents [here](https://developer.amazon.com/docs/smarthome/understand-the-smart-home-skill-api.html).

-### **Alexa Skills Account Linking**
+### 1.3.2.
+Alexa Skills Account Linking

 Some skills need the information from other systems, for example, a music playing skill may need user's music website account information so that the Alexa could able to aquire that specific user's playlists on the music website.
-Account linking<span style="color: rgb(17,17,17);">&nbsp;enables connecting the identity of the user with a user account in a different system.</span>
+Account linking<span style="color: rgb(17,17,17);"> enables connecting the identity of the user with a user account in a different system.</span>

 <span style="color: rgb(17,17,17);">Alexa skills have six models that support account linking:</span>